dataleonlabs/hiring-candidate/DATA-SCIENTIST.md

 - Use tensorflow, keras, numpy, pytorch
 - Document your code with markdown, step per step.

-##### Atention, you need detect automatically amount ttc wit this approach, not static extracting

 ### Datasets:
 The link of receipts datasets (1000): https://expressexpense.com/blog/free-receipt-images-ocr-machine-learning-dataset/